home-assistant/home-assistant.io/source/_integrations/remote.markdown

 ha_integration_type: entity
 ---

-Keeps track of the remotes in your environment.
+The **Remote** {% term integration%} keeps track of the remotes in your environment.
 Captures their state and allows you to control them.

 - Maintains a state per remote and a combined state `all_remotes`.
 - Registers actions `remote/turn_on`, `remote/turn_off`, `remote/toggle`, and `remote/send_command` to control remotes.

 {% include integrations/building_block_integration.md %}

+## The state of a remote entity

+The state of a remote entity can be either `on` or `off`.

-### Use the actions
+## Use the actions

 Go to the **Developer Tools** and open the **Actions** tab.
 From the **Actions** dropdown, choose `remote/turn_on`, `remote/turn_off`, or `remote/toggle`.
 Under target, select the target device.
 If you are in YAML mode, enter something like the sample below into the **Data** field.
 Once you are done, select **Perform action**.